Flight-Free-UK/flight_free_uk_website/source/posts/erin-and-family-nottinghamshire.html.markdown

 category: testimonials
 date: 2021-10-18T17:49:33.536Z
 cover_image: /images/uploads/erin_baker_family.jpg
-summary: Not flying this year, or next year, or maybe ever, is one of those choices for our family.
-It's one way for us to be part of the solution to climate change and not part of the problem.
+summary: "\"Not flying this year, or next year, or maybe ever, is one of those choices for our family.
+It's one way for us to be part of the solution to climate change and not part of the problem.\""
 author: FlightFree UK
 read_time_minute: 3
 ---